800.845.0580

 Grass can serve many different purposes.
 Some grasses are used due to their durability and tolerance for a wide range of temperatures.
 Other grasses are used because they mix well with different grass types.
 Does your grass hold up well to a lot of foot traffic?
 Is it used mainly to look good from afar?
 Does it bounce back quickly when damaged?
 All of these characteristics can inform you as to the type of grass is on your lawn.

 Take a closer look at your lawn and you will see the following details that are useful resources for identifying varieties of grass.
-Purdue University’s Department of Agronomy also has an online turf tool – with descriptions and pictures – to help people determine what type of grass they have.
+Purdue University’s Department of Agronomy also has an online turf tool – with descriptions and pictures – to help people determine what type of grass they have, but here are the details to look out for:

 • This comes up from the roots